davidroossien/mysimplebank/README.md

 1. Run "brew install golang-migrate"
 1. Run "brew install sqlc"
 1. Install docker desktop
-1. Install postgres:12-alpine & configure as shown in the videos
 1. Lots more, see the videos

 ## Setup